 As soon as aluminum comes in contact with air it combines with oxygen to form a very thin, but very tenacious, oxide layer.
 This oxide layer is desired because it provides corrosion resistance; however, it can make welding a bit challenging.
 This aluminum-oxide layer is very porous and traps moisture, grease, oil and other contaminants.

 It is recommended that thick oxide layers be removed prior to welding.
-This can be done via mechanical means (i.e. using a stainless steel brush or stainless steel wire wheel) or chemical means (i.e. using acetone to clean the surface oxide).
+This can be done via mechanical means (i.e. using a stainless steel brush or stainless steel wire wheel).
+We also need to remove oil, great or other surface contaminants.
+Using acetone is a good way to do this.
 When the oxide coating is very thin the arc energy is sometimes sufficient to clean it.

 This article covered some of the major challenges in welding aluminum.
 It is important to seek assistance when developing a welding procedure if you are not familiar with aluminum metallurgy.
 Filler metal selection is critical.
 Picking the wrong alloy can make some inherent aluminum welding problems much worse.
 4043 and 5356 are the most commonly used aluminum filler alloys, but they are not the only ones.
 Call an expert if you need help selecting the right filler metal.
 Always have details of your application including: base alloy, mechanical requirements, service temperature, thickness, etc. Avoid problems, seek assistance when necessary.